Embedding asymptotically expansive system

 \subsection{Small boundary property and essential partitions}

-We recall here some facts about the small boundary property developed in \cite{Lin}.
+We recall here some facts about the small boundary property.
 A Borel subset of $X$ is called a \textbf{null} (resp. \textbf{full}) set if it has null (resp. full) measure for any $T$-invariant ergodic Borel probability measure.

 A subset of $X$ is said to have a \textbf{small boundary} when its boundary is a null set.
 A partition of $X$ is called \textbf{essential} when any of its element have a small boundary.
-For a zero-dimensional compact space $Y$, a Borel map $\psi:X\rightarrow Y$ is said to be \textbf{essentially continuous} if there exists a basis of clopen sets $\mathcal{B}$ of $Y$ such that for any $B\in \mathcal{B}$ the set $\psi^{-1}(B)$ has a small boundary.
-Observe that it easily implies that the map induced by $\psi$ on $\mathcal{M}(X,T)$ is continuous.
+For a zero-dimensional topological dynamical system $(Y,S)$, a Borel map $\psi:X\rightarrow Y$ is said to be \textbf{essentially continuous} if there exists a basis of clopen sets $\mathcal{B}$ of $Y$ such that for any $B\in \mathcal{B}$ the set $\psi^{-1}(B)$ has a small boundary.
+Observe that it easily implies that the map induced by $\psi$ from $\mathcal{M}(X,T)$ to $\mathcal{M}(Y,S)$ is continuous.
 We also say finally that $(X,T)$ has the \textbf{small boundary property} if $X$ admits finite essential partitions with arbitrarily small diameter.

-This property has been investigated in \cite{Lin1}, \cite{Lin}, \cite{Gut} and used in the theory of symbolic extensions and entropy structures developed in \cite{BD},\cite{Dow}.
-In particular any dynamical system of finite topological entropy with an aperiodic minimal factor \cite{Lin} or any finite dimensional aperiodic system \cite{Lin1} satisfies the small boundary property.
-In fact in Theorem 3.3 of \cite{Lin1} it is proven that any finite dimensional system admits a basis of neighborhoods whose boundaries have zero measure for any aperiodic invariant measures.
+This property has been investigated in \cite{Lin1}, \cite{Lin99}, \cite{Gut} and used in the theory of symbolic extensions and entropy structures developed in \cite{BD},\cite{Dowb}.
+In particular any dynamical system of finite topological entropy with an aperiodic minimal factor (Theorem 6.2 in \cite{Lin99}) or any finite dimensional aperiodic system (Theorem 3.3 of \cite{Lin1}) satisfies the small boundary property.
+In fact in \cite{Lin1} it is proven that any finite dimensional system admits a basis of neighborhoods whose boundaries have zero measure for any aperiodic invariant measures.
 When $Per(X,T)$ is a zero-dimensional subset of $X$ one may easily arrange the construction of \cite{Lin1} to ensure that any element of the basis has a small boundary.
 Thus any finite dimensional system with a zero-dimensional set of periodic points has the small boundary property.
 This result may also follow from Lemma 3.7 of \cite{Kuz}.
-In \cite{New} it is proven that $C^r$ dynamical systems on a compact manifold with $r\geq 1$ have generically the small boundary property (the proof is independent, but it may be deduced from the previous fact by Kupka-Smale Theorem).
+We refer to \cite{Gut} for some others dynamical properties implying the small boundary property.